2pinetwork/Loans/README.md

 - Can be used with or without an underlying strategy to generate yield

 On each deposit it returns a share token "2pi-C-assetSymbol" and it's burned on each withdrawal.
-> Note: The yield can't be chosen to auto-repay debt and to be autocompounded at the same time it do one or the other.
+> Note: The yield can't be chosen to auto-repay debt and to be autocompounded at the same time, these functions are mutually exclusive.

 # Liquidity Pool
 Pool used to provide liquidity for borrowers.
 Liquidity to be borrowed is independent from Collateral pool.